 2. Ensure Privacy Before Launching Data Analytical Project

 If you are using anonymous data, then your organization can absolve itself from privacy compliance regulations.
 The requirements won’t apply to you if the data is unspecified and kept secret.
-Your business will comply with the legal collection of data only.
+Instead, your business will comply with the legal collection of data only.

 The data-driven model is going to nourish your business and help in gaining a competitive edge.
 With insightful data, your decision-making process can alter the future of your business.
 However, ignoring the potential data theft cannot be ignored.
-If the driven data is not collected, shared, and analyzed correctly, it can lead to a crisis for sure.
+If the driven data is not collected, shared, and analyzed correctly, it can lead to a crisis.